Wild turkey: Flight

 Despite their weight, wild turkeys, unlike their domesticated counterparts, are agile, fast fliers.
 In ideal habitat of open woodland or wooded grasslands, they may fly beneath the canopy top and find perches.
 They usually fly close to the ground for no more than 400 m (a quarter mile).

-Wild turkeys have very good eyesight, but their vision is very poor at night.
-They will generally not see a predator until it is too late.
-At twilight most turkeys will head for the trees and roost well off the ground: it is safer to sleep there in numbers than to risk being victim to predators who hunt by night.
-Because wild turkeys do not migrate, in snowier parts of the species's habitat like the Northeast, Rockies, much of Canada, and the Midwest, it is very important for this bird to learn to select large conifer trees where they can fly onto the branches and shelter from blizzards.
+Wild turkeys have very good eyesight during the day.
+However, their vision is very poor at night so at twilight most turkeys will roost well off the ground in trees for safety.
+Because wild turkeys do not migrate, in snowier parts of the species's habitat like the Northeast, Rockies, much of Canada, and the Midwest, they shelter in conifer trees during blizzards.